 Please contact: Phyllis Seaman, Vice-Chair Board of Directors, Chair Lion of Judah,

 Lion of Judah

 The Lion of Judah is a symbol of today’s Jewish Woman’s strength, a symbol of her caring about the organized Jewish world and a symbol of her commitment to Jewish peoplehood.
-Each year that a woman sustains or increases her gift of $5,000 or more to the Jewish Federation of Collier County's Annual Campaign, she is eligible to have a small diamond set into her pin.
+Each year that a woman sustains or increases her gift of $5,000 or more to the Jewish Federation of Greater Naples' Annual Campaign, she is eligible to have a small diamond set into her pin.
 Larger commitments are recognized at different Lion of Judah levels, as signified by different precious stones.

 Today, more than 16,000 women world-wide proudly wear the gold Lion pin to signify their commitment.
 The Lions of Judah gather during the year for inspirational, educational and fundraising events.

 Created in 1972 in Miami, the Lion of Judah program has brought together women of all ages and from many walks of life in order to play an essential role in creating social justice, healing the sick, feeding the hungry, preserving human dignity and building Jewish identity.